-It's still f*cking cold outside, which means we are still eating ramen.
-There are a lot of good ramen spots out there right now, and we've been working on checking them all out.
-Ramen-san has been a recent conquest on multiple occasions, and there's no reason it shouldn't be in your ramen roto too.
+There are a lot of good ramen spots out there right now, and Ramen-san in River North is a pretty decent one In fact, there’s no reason it shouldn’t be in your ramen rotation too.

-We'll get it out of the way and say that, strictly from a food standpoint, Ramen-san isn't our favorite bowl of broth and noodles to slurp.
-This isn't to say we don't like it, because we do.
-The broths are overall solid, even if they don't blow us away.
+We’ll get it out of the way and say that, strictly from a food standpoint, Ramen-san isn’t our favorite bowl of broth and noodles to slurp.
+This isn’t to say we don’t like it, because we do.
+The broths are overall solid, even if they don’t blow us away.
 On more than one occasion we have thought things have ranged from too plain to too salty, and that left us feeling like there was some room for improvement.
-Another slight negative is that you're not getting out of here for less than $20 if you want a complete bowl.
-We'll at least give Ramen-san a free pass on the price points, because our guess is with the prime River North real estate it's tough to charge anything less.
+Another slight negative is that you’re not getting out of here for less than $20 if you want a complete bowl.
+We’ll at least give Ramen-san a free pass on the price, because it's River North, and this neighborhood is usually expensive.

 It’s still f*cking cold outside - eat ramen.

 Great wings, plain and simple.
 A little bit of heat, good crisp, and a really nice Szechuan style sauce.

 A decent pork bun, although we don’t love the mayo sauce that comes on it.
 We’d forgo the sauce next time around.